 These details are extremely important when determining how the assets will be divided and whether the business will be considered personal or marital property.
 Once the business is characterized as marital property, the next step will be determining the value of the business for the purposes of property division.

-Determining the Value of a Business
+How Is the Value of a Business Determined?

 Depending on the complexities of the situation and whether the spouses agree or dispute the value of a business, it may be necessary to bring in professionals.
 Our La Jolla business valuation lawyer works with experts, including CPAs, accountants, and other professionals, to provide the highest level of service to our clients.